-TABLE 4.10 CONSTRUCTION ACTIVITY: VALUE OF WORK DONE Chain Volume Measures, Reference Year 1997-1998
+TABLE 4.10 CONSTRUCTION ACTIVITY: VALUE OF WORK DONE Chain Volume Measures, Reference Year 1998-1999

-There is a series break between 1985-86 and 1986-87, resulting from a change in survey methodology for engineering construction, introduced from the September quarter 1986.
+(a) There is a series break between 1985-86 and 1986-87, resulting from a change in survey methodology for engineering construction, introduced from the September quarter 1986.
 The most significant was the introduction of public sector units into the survey.